BitcoinDesign/Guide/guide/contribute/case-studies.md

 ## Methodology
 What steps led to the final solution?
-While the specific steps don't need to be detailed extensively, it's important to highlight the one that provided the most valuable insights.
+While the specific steps don't need to be detailed extensively, it's important to highlight the ones that provided the most valuable insights.
 Feel free to mention any challenges faced, key decision points regarding the chosen steps or tools.

 ### Visuals
 * Images of userflows or snapshots of research done.
 Anything visual can go here that helps to tell a bit of a story.
 These can be messy.